Extreme Programming (XP)

 TargetProcess is an agile project management tool.
 It is designed to solve distributed teams problems and support agile development processes.

-- Scrum, XP, Kanban, Custom development process
+- Scrum, Kanban, Custom development process

 - Git, Subversion, Mercurial, Eclipse, Bugzilla integration